1st Warwickshire Volunteer Artillery: Territorial Force

-World War I
+First World War

 Mobilisation

 The units of the South Midland Division had just departed for their annual summer camp when emergency orders recalled them to their drill halls.
 All units were mobilised for full time war service on 5 August 1914 and moved to concentrate in the Chelmsford area as part of Central Force by mid-August 1914.

 On 10 August, TF units were invited to volunteer for Overseas Service.
 On 15 August 1914, the War Office (WO) issued instructions to separate those men who had opted for Home Service only, and form these into reserve units.
 On 31 August, the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix and would absorb the flood of volunteers coming forwards.
 In this way duplicate batteries, brigades and divisions were created, mirroring those TF formations being sent overseas.